desihub/nightwatch/docker/README.md

 ```
 Then, push your image to the registry, but with the relevant info replaced in the brackets.
 ```
-user@laptop: $ docker image push registry.spin.nersc.gov/[username]/[image-name]:[version]
+user@laptop: $ docker image push registry.spin.nersc.gov/desi/[namespace]/[image-name]:[version]
 ```
+If the version is "latest", DON'T include it in the push.
+Otherwise, do include the version name.
 Now, the images are available to be pulled in the rancher environment, and we can start up an application stack at NERSC.

 ## Running at NERSC
 First step is accessing Spin, through Cori.